the-events-calendar/event-tickets/readme.txt

 = [5.4.4] TBD =

+* Fix - Tickets/RSVP blocks appear in wrong place on non-events when blocks are disabled in The Events Calendar.
+[ET-1544]
 * Fix - Fixed searching attendees by purchaser name and email for Tickets Commerce attendees.
 [ET-1543]
 * Fix - Fixed concurrent RSVP booking not showing error messages for out of stock tickets.
 [ET-1506]
 * Fix - Fixed showing proper ticket unavailable message for past events.
 [ET-1146]